 Reviewers are strongly encouraged to access PeerNet prior to the review to familiarize themselves with their assigned projects and the review criteria and enter initial comments and scores.
 Reviewers are encouraged to complete their evaluations of projects during AMR.

 What is the process for Conflicts of Interest (COI)?

 Reviewers will be prompted from within PeerNet to agree or disagree with whether they have a specific COI for each individual project assigned to review.
 If you indicate that you have a conflict, PeerNet will block your access to that project evaluation and redirect you to your other assigned projects.

 Reviewers are asked to disclose any potential COI according to the guidelines and definitions sent to them with their initial AMR review assignments.
 Upon disclosure of a potential COI, VTO makes the determination whether a reviewer must be recused from the review of that project.
-To notify ORISE about a COI, please send an email to VTAMR@orau.org.
+To notify ORISE about a potential COI, please email VTAMR@orau.org.

 Will there be a reviewer training session?

 Reviewer training webinars will take place before the AMR.
 Reviewers will receive emails detailing the logistics.
 You are strongly encouraged to participate in one of the sessions.
-Topics include the review process, evaluation expectations, evaluation criteria, what constitutes a conflict of interest, and more.
-We anticipate that each session will last approximately 1 hour.
+Topics include the review process, evaluation expectations, evaluation criteria, what constitutes a COI, and more.
+We anticipate that each session will last approximately one hour.

 How do I evaluate projects?

 I have questions not answered here.
-Whom do I contact?
+Who do I contact?